 The candidate for this award must:

-- Be son, daughter, grandchild, or great-grandchild of a member of this Post or Unit.
+- Be the son, daughter, grandchild, or great-grandchild of a member of this Post or Unit.

 - Be in their senior year of High School at this time of application, or may apply during the first year of college or vocational training for the second year of school.
 No previous winner of this scholarship may apply again.

-- Be of good character, with ambition of continued studies.
+- Be of good character, with the ambition of continued studies.

 The application must be accompanied by:

-- A letter from the applicant stating plans for further education and stating the need of financial assistance.
+- A letter from the applicant stating plans for further education and stating the need for financial assistance.

-- A transcript from their school showing grades and courses for the previous 4 or 4 years.
+A transcript from their school showing grades and courses for the previous 4 years.